CaptainSapphire/PH-s-Blog/_posts/draft-2026-07-20-Researching-Data-Science-in-Panama.md

 <br>

 ## Day 1: The Flight (7/8/2026)
 I departed with my father from my house closer to 4PM, and after picking up some in-n-out, I arrived at the airport promptly at 7PM; boarding started at 9PM, and we flew out at 10PM.
 I was the first to get through TSA and arrive at the gate, so I waited for the rest of the team in the lobby.
-On the plane, I started reading "Frankenstein" by Mary Shelley and did a bit of drawing; it was a six hour flight.
+On the plane, I started reading "Frankenstein" by Mary Shelley and did a bit of drawing; it was a six hour flight. <br><br>
 <img src="https://github.com/CaptainSapphire/PH-s-Blog/blob/main/assets/July%202026/IMG_8082.png?raw=true" alt="Sunrise from the plane" width = 500> <br> <br>